brandonyuanCS/canvas2calendar/README.md

-# Project Documentation
+# canvas2calendar

-This project is in the works and I'm aiming to publish this on the Chrome web store in a couple of months.
+Web extension to allow custom ICS parsing from Canvas into Google Calendar + Tasks.
-It's going to allow custom ICS parsing from the Canvas calendar.
+Currently in plans to be published on the Chrome web store by early 2026.
 Some features:

 - classification of events (assignments, homework, quizzes, tests, etc.)
 - custom blacklist/whitelist for certain classes/event types